Arize-ai/openinference/js/DEVELOPMENT.md

   }
   // ...
-  // Use this.oiTracer not this.tracer in your code to create spans const span = this.oiTracer.startSpan("my-span")
+  // Use this.oiTracer not this.tracer in your code to create spans const span = this.oiTracer.startSpan("my-span");
+  span.end()
 }
 ```

 ### Minimum Feature Set

 Each instrumentation must contain the following features:

 #### Suppress Tracing

 Every instrumentor must allow tracing to be suppressed or disabled.

 In JS/TS tracing suppression is controlled by a context attribute see [suppress-tracing.ts](https://github.com/open-telemetry/opentelemetry-js/blob/55a1fc88d84b22c08e6a19eff71875e15377b781/packages/opentelemetry-core/src/trace/suppress-tracing.ts#L23) from opentelemetry-js.
 This context key must be respected in each instrumentation.
 To check for this key and block tracing see our [openai-instrumentation](./packages/openinference-instrumentation-openai/src/instrumentation.ts#69).

 Every instrumentation must also be able to be disabled.
 The `disable` method is inherited from the `InstrumentationBase` class and does not have to be implemented.
 To ensure that your instrumentation can be properly disabled you just need to properly implement the `unpatch` method on your instrumentation.

 #### Context Attribute Propagation

 There are a number of situations in which a user may want to attach a specific attribute to every span that gets created within a particular block or scope.
 For example a user may want to ensure that every span created has a user or session ID attached to it.
 We achieve this by allowing users to set attributes on [context](https://opentelemetry.io/docs/specs/otel/context/).
 Our instrumentors must respect these attributes and correctly propagate them to each span.

 This fetching and propagation is controlled by our [OITracer](./packages/openinference-core/src/trace/trace-config/OITracer.ts#117) and [context attributes](./packages/openinference-core/src/trace/contextAttributes.ts) from our core package.
 See the example above to properly use the OITracer in your instrumentor to ensure context attributes are repected.

 #### Trace Configuration

 In some situations, users may want to control what data gets added to a span.
 We allow them to do this via [trace config](./packages/openinference-core/src/trace/trace-config/).
 Our trace config allows users to mask certain fields on a span to prevent sensitive information from leaving their system.

 As with context attribute propagation, this is controlled by our OITracer and [OISpan](./packages/openinference-core/src/trace/trace-config/OISpan.ts#21).
 See the example above to properly use the OITracer in your instrumentor to ensure the trace config is respected.

 #### Testing

 In addition to any additional testing you do for your instrumentor, it's important to write tests specifically for the features above.
-This ensures that all of our instrumentors have the same core set of functionality and can help to catch up stream bugs in our core package.
+This ensures that all of our instrumentors have the same core set of functionality and can help to catch up-stream bugs in our core package.

 ## Changesets